 Dry bags aside, organising kit inside your pack can be as simple and cheap as using Zip-loc bags, or light storage bags, preferably using different colours for quick identification.

 A super-light daypack is always useful – especially slung over your front to carry extra food to camp or for side-trips.
 Sea To Summit’s Ultra-Sil pack compresses to the size of a tangerine.

 Even if you're camping at sea level at the height of summer, once that sun goes down, so does the temperature.
 Whenever you go on a trip, the clothing you take forms an essential part of your camping checklist.
 As you tick off the items, if you get the feeling you're ready for four-seasons-in-a-day, then you've packed accordingly.

 First things first, a good merino base layer is the bedrock of any layering system.
-After this, a fleece jacket is as an excellent mid layer, trapping warmth, whilst being soft and comfortable.
+After this, a fleece jacket is as an excellent mid layer, trapping warmth, while being soft and comfortable.
 For really cold nights, nothing holds onto heat quite like a down jacket.
-Finally, when nature calls but it's raining cats and dogs, you'll be awfully thankful you added your best waterproof jacket to the checklist.
+Finally, when nature calls but it's raining cats and dogs, you'll be awfully thankful you added your best waterproof jacket and waterproof trousers to the checklist.